bjornmeansbear/lectureScripts/WhatIsASustainabilitist.md

 description: An attempt at a lecture for a visit to the University of Nebraska.
 ---

+# What is a Sustainabilitist?

 I have spent a lot of time lately looking through old works, reading through old essays and lectures... just trying to analyze what I've done; go back to existing presentations and lectures...

 I've been struck by a couple of things.

 1. My work is all over the place.
-Differet aesthetics, different mediums, different scales...
+Different aesthetics, different mediums, different scales...
 2. I have a hard time staying focused on one thing
 3. I do a lot of repetitive processes
 4. While materials, forms, etc. might sometimes change, there seem to be some real commonalities...